openpnp/openpnp/User-Manual.md

 ## Important Definitions

 - **Board**: A board is a physical version of a PCB.
 Every new version of a PCB is a new board.
 A board contains placements that tell OpenPnP where to place parts.
+OpenPnP supports placements on both sides of a board.
+The two sides are referred to as _Top_ and _Bottom_.
 - **Panel**: A panel is a collection of multiple boards that are physically connected into a single unit for convenience of fabrication and assembly.
-Once all the boards making up the panel have been assembled, they are physically separated from one another by cutting, snapping, or some other means.
+Once all the boards making up the panel have been assembled, they are physically separated from one another by sawing, milling, snapping, or some other means.
 - **Fiducial**: A fiducial, or fiducial mark, is a small mark on a PCB that helps the machine locate the PCB automatically with great accuracy.
 Fiducials are typically small round pads with a large keep-out area and no solder paste applied.
 - **Part**: A part is a specific component for placement on a board.
 They are often synonymous with a manufacturer part number.
 Two parts with different values are different parts.
 For example, a 10k 0603 resistor is a different part than a 22k 0603 resistor.
 Every part is also assigned a package.
-- **Package**: A package describes the part's physical attributes such as it's length and width, and it's footprint.
+- **Package**: A package describes the part's physical attributes such as its length and width, and its footprint.
 Many parts have the same package.
 Some examples of packages are 0603 resistor, 0603 capacitor, SOIC-8, TQFP-32, etc.
 - **Placement**: A placement is a location on the PCB where a part should be placed.
 These are usually the same as the X and Y coordinates where you placed parts when designing your PCB.
 Every placement has an X and Y coordinate relative to the board's origin, and a part assignment that tells OpenPnP which part goes on that placement.
 - **Job**: A job is a a file that contains a list of boards and/or panels for the machine to process in a single run.
 A job can contain any mixture of any number of boards and/or panels, including multiples of the same board and/or panel.
 - **Footprint**: A footprint is a definition of the numbers and shapes of the pads on the part.
 Footprints are not currently used in OpenPnP.